replicatedhq/docs/docs/examples/kubernetes-guestbook.md

 +++

 ## Guestbook
-We've taking the standard Kubernetes Guestbook example application and wrapped it in a Replicated YAML to show you how this would look.
+We've taken the standard Kubernetes Guestbook example application and wrapped it in a Replicated YAML to show you how this would look.

 ```yaml
 ---